 Menu item Values Description Paper Size Select a paper size from the list.
 Select the paper size that is most often used for copy or scan originals.
-Number of Sides 1 Select whether copy or scan originals are most often single-sided 2 Orientation Portrait Select the orientation that is most often used for copy or scan Landscape Landscape if the long edge is at the top.
-Optimize Text/Picture Manually Adjust Optimize the output for a particular type of original: text, pictures, or Text a mixture of both.
+Number of Sides 1 Select whether copy or scan originals are most often single-sided or 2 - double-sided.
+Orientation Portrait Select the orientation that is most often used for copy or scan Landscape - originals.
+Select Portrait if the short edge is at the top or select Landscape if the long edge is at the top.
+Optimize Text/Picture Manually Adjust Optimize the output for a particular type of original: text, pictures, or Text - a mixture of both.
 Printed Picture If you select Manually Adjust, specify the mix of text and pictures that is used most often.
 Photograph -